Upward-Spiral-Science/the-fat-boys/final_report.md

 ![BIC](https://raw.githubusercontent.com/Upward-Spiral-Science/the-fat-boys/master/figs/FinalReport/BIC.png)

 Indeed, BIC suggests between 5-10 clusters within the data.
+This is promising.

+Now let's look at the Pearson correlation between the variables.
+See the figure below.

 ![Correlation](https://raw.githubusercontent.com/Upward-Spiral-Science/the-fat-boys/master/figs/FinalReport/Correlation.png)

+As expected the two VGlut1 markers are strongly correlated.
+So are thw two Synapsin markers.
+Let's also look at the covariance matrix:

 ![Covariance](https://raw.githubusercontent.com/Upward-Spiral-Science/the-fat-boys/master/figs/FinalReport/Covariance.png)

+The covariance matrix does not exhibit any obvious trends.

 #### Inferential Analysis